“Styles come and go. Good design is a language, not a style.”

-One of the major problems in the creation of a product is decentralized knowledge.
-All members of a development team has their own vision as to what the design of a developed product must look like.
-However, the exchange of visions and ideas between team members always takes a lot of time and effort.
+One of the major problems in creating a product is decentralized knowledge.
+All members of a development team have their own vision as to what the design of a developed product must look like.
+However, exchanging visions and ideas between team members always takes time and effort.
 This tedious process can be easily avoided due to the use of a design system.
 Constant integration of design knowledge into a system-derived document will save hours of development time and allow designers and developers to focus on more important tasks.

 A development team always consists of members representing various departments.
-Developers, designers, project managers all work on the same product, but focus on different aspects that relate to their respective professional fields.
-Implementation of a centralized system enables the development team to communicate easier.
+Developers, designers, and project managers all work on the same product but focus on different aspects related to their respective professional fields.
+The implementation of a centralized system enables the development team to communicate easier.
 For instance, a developer does not have to receive approval from a designer for the applied design, as the design elements of the product design system are already approved.

 Various program languages, as well as frameworks, require a different design.
-A fluent design system can scale the design process by applying a diverse set of design elements for particular aims and needs.
-As a result, applying a design system helps to tailor developed products to potential clients needs and desires.
+A fluent design system can scale the design process by applying diverse design elements for particular aims and needs.
+As a result, applying a design system helps to tailor developed products to potential client needs and desires.

 - Clarity in design and code

-A design system is a living ecosystem, which is constantly monitored, maintained and updated.
+A design system is a living ecosystem, which is constantly monitored, maintained, and updated.
 Potential problems or mistakes are immediately detected and fixed.
-On account of that, a design system has a clean and clear code base and easy-to-manage design.
+Because of that, a design system has a clean and clear code base and easy-to-manage design.

 Elements available in a design system mostly have many versions for a different context.
-On the one hand, it is effective as less time can be spent on developing prototypes, on the other hand, it can be confusing for team members to decide in favour of one or the other version.
+On the one hand, it is effective as less time can be spent on developing prototypes.
+On the other hand, it can be confusing for team members to decide in favor of one or the other version.

 GEL: Global Experience Language by BBC